giftedloser/create-electron-app/README.md

 - Project metadata (name, author, license, description)
 - **Mandatory features** (React, TypeScript, Electron)
 - Optional features like Preload, SQLite, SSO and dark mode.
 Choosing the frameless window or dark mode option will enable Preload automatically.
+- When Preload is auto-enabled, the summary report lists it as `preload (auto)`.
 - Choose your preferred package manager (npm, yarn or pnpm)
 - Dev tooling (ESLint, Prettier)
 - Packaging scripts